bdpedigo/resources/python_start.md

    - ```$ conda create -n {my_environment_name} python=3.7 scipy=0.15.0```
 - See the linked tutorial above for more details

+---

+## IDE
+"An [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) is a software application that provides comprehensive facilities to computer programmers for software development."

 Install [VS Code](https://code.visualstudio.com/docs/setup/setup-overview)
 - This is what I recommend for your IDE